jonathan-fuentes01/brdg-innovation-challenge-2025-team1/README.md

 # BRDG Innovation Challenge - Team 1 - $1750 winner

-Our topics for the BRDG Innovation Challenge 2025 was on urban green integration, specifically how to merge greenery into urban landscapes.
-Our product was Xylobench, a bench model that is able to sustain green life through an automated irrigation system
+Our topics for the BRDG Innovation Challenge 2025 was on urban green integration, specifically how to sustain greenery in urban landscapes.
+Our product was Xylobench, a bench model that is able to maintain green life through an automated irrigation system.

 ## How does this system work?